martinsumner/leveled/docs/ANTI_ENTROPY.md

 - it seems likely that a fold over the hashtree should be safe even when lock has been acquired for an exchange (as long as there is no overlap of flushing the in-memory queue), but not when the state of the hashtree is not built.

+- however during a coverage fold for MDC AAE, a build may crash the fold so there may be a need to check for running folds before prompting a rebuild.

 ### Phase 2

 tbc